Platforms, technical facilities, infrastructure, and services

 - DIASCOPE Experimental Unit A site for the study and observation of diversity (of plants and biodiversity in general) and their ability to adapt to various environments.
 Member of the PHENOME-EMPHASIS National Plant Phenomics Infrastructure, for the DiaPhen Platform)

-- Experimental Unit on Agroecological Vegetable Farming Systems (Alenya) dedicated to the development of innovative agroecological systems for vegetable production in greenhouses and plastic-covered open-field plots.
+- Experimental Unit on Agroecological Vegetable Farming Systems (Alenya) dedicated to developing innovative agroecological systems for vegetable production in greenhouses and plastic-covered open-field plots.

 - Pech Rouge Experimental Unit to design and organize research in the field of viticulture and oenology, while ensuring the transfer and promotion of the most innovative initiatives.